OrthogonalSignalCorrection#

 Notes

-OSC is a supervised preprocessing method: it removes components from X that are orthogonal to the provided target y.
-Because of this, the target used during fit() must be representative of the calibration problem.
+OSC is a supervised preprocessing method: the target used during fit() must be representative of the calibration problem.

-In practice, a small number of components is usually preferred.
+In practice, a small number of components is usually sufficient.
 Removing too many orthogonal components may discard structured variation that is still useful for the downstream model.

 See also